thesteve0/voxel51-doc/content/plugins-panels/_index.md

 +++

-title = "Plugins ane Panels"
+title = "Plugins and Panels"
-weight = 41
+weight = 32
 +++

 This is a new chapter.